 The OFR/GPO partnership is committed to presenting accurate and reliable regulatory information on FederalRegister.gov with the objective of establishing the XML-based Federal Register as an ACFR-sanctioned publication in the future.
 While every effort has been made to ensure that the material on FederalRegister.gov is accurately displayed, consistent with the official SGML-based PDF version on govinfo.gov, those relying on it for legal research should verify their results against an official edition of the Federal Register.
 Until the ACFR grants it official status, the XML rendition of the daily Federal Register on FederalRegister.gov does not provide legal notice to the public or judicial notice to the courts.

 Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

-This notice announces HUD's proposal to establish the Accelerated Claim Disposition (ACD) Demonstration.
-Under the ACD Demonstration, HUD would pay accelerated claims on certain defaulted FHA-insured mortgages.
-HUD intends to select approximately five to nine mortgagees to participate in the ACD Demonstration.
-The demonstration will have a limited initial duration and will initially include mortgage loans secured by properties located within the jurisdiction of HUD's Philadelphia, Pennsylvania and Atlanta, Georgia Homeownership Centers (HOCs).
+This notice announces HUD's establishment of the Accelerated Claim Disposition (ACD) Demonstration.
+Under the ACD Demonstration, HUD will pay accelerated claims on certain defaulted FHA-insured mortgages.
+HUD intends to select up to nine mortgagees to participate in the ACD Demonstration.
+The demonstration will have a limited initial duration and will include mortgage loans secured by properties located within the jurisdiction of HUD's Philadelphia, Pennsylvania and Atlanta, Georgia Homeownership Centers (HOCs).
 At the conclusion of the demonstration, HUD will assess its success and determine whether to implement the ACD process, on a permanent basis, throughout the country.
 This notice follows publication of a February 5, 2002 Federal Register notice proposing the establishment of the ACD Demonstration, and takes into consideration the public comments received on the earlier notice.Start Further Info